WackyPingu/instagram-nonmutual-cleanup/README.md

-# Instagram Non-Mutual Cleanup (Tampermonkey userscript)
+# Instagram Non-Mutual Detector (Tampermonkey userscript)

-Unfollows accounts **you follow that don't follow you back**.
+Detects accounts **you follow that don't follow you back**.
-Runs entirely inside your already-logged-in `instagram.com` tab and reuses that session.
+Runs entirely inside your already-logged-in `instagram.com` tab and reuses that session. **Read-only — it never unfollows or changes anything.**

 - ✅ Same-origin only — never asks for your username/password, never talks to any third-party service.
-- ✅ Pick accounts, **Unfollow** with a one-click confirmation.
+- ✅ **Read-only** — it loads your lists and shows the non-mutuals; it never modifies your account.
 - ✅ **Export** your following, followers, or non-mutuals to **CSV / JSON / TXT** — built
   in-page and saved straight to your device, nothing uploaded.
-- ✅ Gentle throttling with randomized delays, batch pauses, a daily cap, and speed presets.
+- ✅ Gentle randomized paging while reading, so it stays light on the API.
 - ✅ Clean **light / dark** UI (defaults to light); **drag the header** to move the panel (position is remembered).
 - ✅ Stops immediately on any rate-limit / challenge / `feedback_required` signal.

-> Automating Instagram is against IG's Terms of Service.
-This is for cleaning up
+> Reading your own following/followers via Instagram's internal web API is still
-> **your own** account.
-Keep it gentle; correctness and not getting flagged matter
+> automation and against IG's Terms of Service.
+This is for inspecting **your own**
-> more than speed.
+> account.
+Keep it gentle.
 Use at your own risk.

 ## Deliverable